umasscs/umassthesis/README.md

+# umassthesis
-**umassthesis** is a LaTeX2e class file for preparing documents in the required form for submission to the University of Massachusetts Graduate School.
-It can be used for doctoral dissertations or for dissertation proposals.
-It is based on the LaTeX2e report class and accepts all of the options of that class.
+a LaTeX2e class file for preparing doctoral dissertations or dissertation proposals in the required form for submission to the University of Massachusetts Graduate School.

+## Quick Start
+To add the required files to your tex environment, run the installer:

+    ./install.sh

+If you want to use [LyX](http://www.lyx.org/), copy the layout file after installing the class files:

+    cp lyx/umassthesis.layout ~/.lyx/layouts/

+Once installed, you should be able to work with the example files in `example/`:

+    cd example/
+    # Compile with pdflatex + bibtex:
+    pdflatex umthsmpl
+    bibtex umthsmpl
+    pdflatex umthsmpl
+    # Edit with LyX:
+    lyx umthsmpl.lyx

+## Class Options
+**umassthesis** is based on the LaTeX2e report class and accepts all of the options of that class.
 It also introduces several new ones:

 * `doublespace` -- the default, indicates double spacing as per U.Mass. requirements.
 You will need this when you do your final copy.